mathiaspettersen/CTFTeam5/Lab03/Mathias.md

 >*I was tired of every user complaining about not being able to log in to X and Y account,
 >so I made the choice to let any user change any password.
 How?
 Well, that's something they will have to find out for themselves.*

 The task given says it has "made the choice to let any user change any password".
-The Linux password system if built up of two files:
+The Linux password system if built up of two files: 'p'

 /etc/passwd file is writeable: